ash-jc-allen/laravel-exchange-rates/README.md

 It's possible to get the exchange rates for multiple currencies in one call.
 This can be particularly useful if you are needing to get many exchange rates at once and don't want to make multiple API calls.

 To do this, you can use `exchangeRate` method and pass an array of currency code strings as the second parameter.
-This will return an array containing the exchange rates as strings.
+This will return an array containing the exchange rates as floats.

 The example below shows how to get the exchange rates from 'GBP' to 'EUR' and 'USD' for today: